yuu-chennn/ip/README.md

 - Type the command in the command box and press Enter to execute it. e.g. typing help and pressing Enter will open the help window.
   Some example commands you can try:

-  - `todo watch lecture` : Adds a todo "watch lecture" to the Task List.
+  - `todo watch lecture` : Adds a todo `watch lecture` to the Task List.
-  - `deadline cs2113t assignment/friday 2359` : Adds a deadline "cs2113t assignment" due by "friday 2359" to the Task List.
+  - `deadline cs2113t assignment/friday 2359` : Adds a deadline `cs2113t assignment` due by `friday 2359` to the Task List.
-  - `event mom's birthday/tuesday 6pm` : Adds an event "mom's birthday" at "tuesday 6pm" to the Task List.
+  - `event mom's birthday/tuesday 6pm` : Adds an event `mom's birthday` at `tuesday 6pm` to the Task List.
   - `list` : Lists all tasks.
+  - `find lecture` : Searches for all tasks in Task List with keyword `lecture`.
   - `delete 1` : Deletes the 1st task shown in the current list.
   - `mark 2` : Marks the 2nd task shown in the current list as done.
   - `unmark 2` : Marks the 2nd task shown in the current list as not done.